danielatrivella/np3_ligand/np3_LigPCDS/README.md

    4. resolution_min: Minimum resolution of a PDB entry to be included in the resulting list;
    5. resolution_max: Maximum resolution of a PDB entry to be included in the resulting list;
    6. np_filter: TRUE or FALSE to apply the natural products filter and only retain ligands that have the following organic atoms: C,H,O,N,P,S,I,Br,Cl,F,Se;
    7. deposit_date_min: The minimum deposit date that a PDB entry must have to be included in the resulting list (default to no deposit date filter).
 All filtered entries must have been deposited after or in this date.
-The informed date must follow the format yyyy-mm-dd, as in 2008-02-01, where yyyy is the year, mm is the month and dd is the day.
+The informed date must follow the format yyyy-mm-dd, as in 2008-02-01 (used in LigPCDS), where yyyy is the year, mm is the month and dd is the day.

 *Return:*

 Two CSV files with the filtered lists and with the ligands aggregated by PDBID.
-The files will saved to the current directory and be named as follows:
+The files will be saved to the current directory and will be named as follow:

     - PDB_<min_resolution>_<max_resolution>_<all|CHONPSIBrClF>_atoms_free_ligands_<min_count>_counts_<deposit_data_fitler>_depDate.csv
     - ligands_free_PDB_<min_resolution>_<max_resolution>_<all|CHONPSIBrClFSe>_atoms_<min_count>_counts_<deposit_data_fitler>_depDate.csv

-*Example:*
+*Example used to create LigPCDS v1.0.1:*

 > ``` Rscript src/filter_pdb_ligs_entries.R PDB_lists/PDB_entries_structure_factors_xray_protein.csv PDB_lists/Ligands_PDB_entries_structure_factors_xray_protein.csv 1 1.5 2.2 TRUE 2008-02-01```